Billy Hughes: Early years in federal politics

+First federal parliament

 Hughes was elected to the new House of Representatives at the inaugural 1901 federal election, winning the seat of West Sydney which included his pre-existing New South Wales constituency.
 He stood with the endorsement of the New South Wales Political Labor League and subsequently became an inaugural member of the parliamentary Australian Labor Party (ALP) upon its creation after the election.

 Hughes opposed the Barton government's proposals for a small professional army and instead advocated compulsory universal training.
 In 1903, he was admitted to the bar after several years part-time study.
 He became a King's Counsel (KC) in 1909.